acm-mostate/.github/profile/README.md

 ## Hi there 👋 We are ACM at Missouri State University

+We're excited to announce the inauguration of our ACM student chapter this Fall 2023!
+Join us for our first meeting on Wednesday, August 30th, at 5:30 pm at CHK 210 to learn more about our goals and upcoming events.

+More to come in the next days! 🤓🥳🎉

 <!--

 **Here are some ideas to get you started:**